prof-spock/Reaper-LTBVC-Plugins/README.md

 [ReaPack][reference:reapack] plugin and do an automatic install via the `index.xml` file in this repository.

-After the installation via ReaPack you have to add the scripts `ExportLilypond.lua`, `ImportMidi.lua`, `MakeRegionsFromRegionStructureTrack.lua` and `NormalizeStructuredVoiceTracks.lua` from the subdirectory `Scripts/DrTT-LTBVC-Lua/ReaperPluginsForLTBVC/src` of the Reaper installation into the action list via the `Actions` menu.
+After the installation via ReaPack all the scripts can be found in the action list of the Reaper installation via the prefix `LTBVCPlugins_`;
+so, for example, the lilypond export script has the action name `LTBVCPlugins_ExportLilypond.lua`.

 ## Further Information